-The transport section of the EIS will have separate subsections describing infrastructure associated with the various modes of transport, such as road, rail, pipeline, conveyor, air and sea.
+The transport section of the EIS will have separate subsections describing infrastructure associated with the various modes of transport, such as road air and pipeline.

 4.3.1 Description of existing infrastructure and values

 Provide details of the proposed use of existing infrastructure to transport materials, products or wastes to and from the project site.
 Provide details of any assets within the jurisdiction of any transport authority that could be impacted by the project.
 Also provide details, either in the transport section of the EIS or by cross-reference to other sections, of the environmental values that would be affected by the altered use of existing transport infrastructure or the construction of new or altered infrastructure.